 Our Board members are made up of voluntary members of the public.
 To become a Board member you need to be a member of our Society and can then stand for election at our Annual General Meeting.
 Information on becoming a member of the Society can be found at this link: Society Membership

 I am a lawyer and farmer living in Fearn.
 I recognise the importance of good quality housing to help maintain and develop sustainable communities in the Highlands.
 I thought that Albyn were well positioned and very successful at what they do.
 I was delighted to accept their offer of a Board position when they were recruiting.
 I was voted on to the Board at Albyn's Annual General Meeting (AGM) in August 2011.
-I have been Chair since Albyn's August 2013 AGM.
+I became Chair at Albyn's August 2013 AGM, and stood down from the role at the 2018 AGM.
+I have instead taken on the role of Vice-Chair.

 Maxine Smith: Board Secretary and Board Member